tlepple/horizon-public-how2/provider/aws/aws_user.md

 4. Add new user to the `Admins` group

+*  This step will appear to fail.
+The root cause is that we do not have the IAM Permission to list users part of the group `Admins`

 ![](./images/addUser2AdminsGroupLarge.gif)

 ---

 5. Verify that your user is part of group `Admins`

-*  the previous step will appear to error out but that is a permission screen issue only

 ![](./images/verifyUserGroupLarge.gif)